This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - A liver biopsy may be done to test your liver to confirm your condition.
 Your healthcare provider will use a very thin needle to remove a small piece of your liver.
 The liver sample will be sent to a lab for tests.

-- A blood transfusion may be needed if you have a large loss of blood.
+- A blood transfusion may be needed if you lose a lot of blood.

 - Bleeding treatment may be needed if the veins in your esophagus burst or begin to bleed.
 You may need surgery to have a band placed over bleeding veins in your esophagus.
 You may need a procedure that places a balloon against the bleeding veins.
 You may need a tube to be placed in your stomach through your nose to remove any blood from your stomach.
-You may need a medicine injection into your blood vessels to help stop bleeding.
+Medicine may be injected into your blood vessels to help stop bleeding.

 - Surgery may be used to place a shunt inside your liver.
 A shunt is a small tube used to help create a path for your blood to flow through.
 This will help reduce pressure buildup in your liver.

-- A liver transplant may be performed to replace your liver with a healthy liver from a donor.
+- A liver transplant may be needed to replace your liver with a healthy liver from a donor.
 Ask your healthcare provider for more information about a liver transplant.

 You may develop swollen veins in your esophagus.
 These are called esophageal varices.
 These veins may start to bleed, and cause severe blood loss.
 Your brain may become damaged if your liver can no longer filter toxins from your blood.
 Blood pressure and fluid may build around your lungs and abdomen.
 This may make it hard to breathe.
 These conditions can be life-threatening.